 AFSC bottom trawl survey biomass estimates

 The AFSC bottom trawl survey was a triennial survey until 2003 when it became biannual.
 Biomass estimates from the survey for all three assessments groups can be found in Table 18.4.
 The survey biomass estimates for Big and Longnose skates has been pretty stable for the past five years with little evidence of the population increasing or decreasing (Figure 18-1).
 The 2023 survey biomass estimate for Big skate estimate increased by 15% while the Longnose survey biomass estimate decreased by 9% when compared to the previous (2021) survey biomass estimate.
 Both are well within the 2021 survey biomass estimated confidence intervals.
-As for Other skates, their survey biomass estimates declining from 2013-2019.
+As for Other skates, their survey biomass estimates declining from 2013 to 2019.
 It has remained around the same low level ever since.
 The 2023 survey biomass estimate (8,617 t) is the lowest value since 1993 (Figure 18-1).

 The GOA regional survey biomass estimates for Big skate are in Table 18.5.
 These survey estimates have larger coefficient of variance (CV) when compared to the GOA-wide estimates.
 Big skate are most abundant in CGOA.
 The survey biomass estimates in CGOA and WGOA appears relatively stable though there is a lot of variability.
 The EGOA survey biomass estimates have been declining since 2019 with the lowest survey biomass estimate (3,258 t) occurring in 2023 (Figure 18-2).
 It is difficult to determine the severity of this decline given the large CVs.